 While they are technically stackable, the drawer pulls out all the way very easily and I can picture it dropping on some little toes.
 I wouldn’t stack them.

-5. Laundry hamper
+5. Laundry Hamper

 What works well in here: Dirty clothes, silly.

-What to remember about Kids Closet Storage
+What to Remember About Kids’ Closet Storage

 Simpler is better when it comes to storage in your kids’ closet!
 You want practical over pretty!
 And remember… you can always close the closet door. 😉

-Stop the labeling and color coding!
-These are five must-have kids closet storage items for a space that’s practical, functional, and easy to maintain.
+This post lists five must-have kids closet storage items for a space that’s practical, functional, and easy to maintain.